On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Mathematical model

-In order to apply the lubrication approximation, we assume that $\epsilon = h_0 / R_c \ll 1$, where $h_0$ is the initial height of the droplet at $r = 0$.
-In this formulation, we neglect the effect of gravity, which corresponds to assuming a small Bond number $Bo$, as is typically valid for droplets with radii smaller than a millimeter.
-Since we work with height-averaged radial velocity $\bar{u}_r$ in the transport equation, we also neglect buoyancy forces in the hydrodynamic equations, as they are of order $\epsilon^2$.
-Although Marangoni effects can be incorporated within the lubrication framework, previous studies \citep{Du2022, martinezpuig2025}, have shown that surface tension gradients are negligible in protein-laden mixtures, due to the accumulation and jamming of proteins at the interface.
+Marangoni effects can also be incorporated within the lubrication framework.
+However, previous studies \citep{Du2022, martinezpuig2025}, have shown that surface tension gradients are negligible in protein-laden mixtures, due to the accumulation and jamming of proteins at the interface.
+Thus, we neglect surface tension variations on the model.
 We further assume that the flow is axisymmetric so we have, in cylindrical coordinates:

 where $h$ is the height of the droplet, $t$ is the time, $r$ is the radial coordinate, $J$ is the local evaporation rate, $\rho$ is the density of the suspension, $\bar{u}_r$ is the height-averaged radial velocity, $\mu$ is the suspension viscosity, $p$ is the pressure, $p_{atm}$ is the atmospheric pressure and $\gamma$ is the surface tension of the suspension.
 The superscript $^*$ denotes dimensional variables.
 Equation \eqref{eq4:DimensionalModel} is subject to symmetry boundary conditions at the symmetry axis